Shuoxiaozhang/Studying-the-Effectiveness-of-Social-Media-in-Open-Source-Donation-Platform/README.md

-# Understanding the role of social media in open source donation platforms
+# This is the dataset of paper "Studying the Effectiveness of Social Media on Open Source Donation Platforms: An Empirical Study".